1103 West Stan Schlueter Loop, Building A, Suite 100, Killeen, Texas 76549

-In her spare time, Ana enjoys gardening, golfing, and spending time with family and friends.
+In her spare time, Kametra enjoys spending time with her husband and fur babies.

-Amanda Tindell is an Outreach Director for The Steven A. Cohen Military Family Clinic at Endeavors, Killeen.
+Amanda Tindell is a Clinician for The Steven A. Cohen Military Family Clinic at Endeavors, Killeen.

 When she is not at work, Amanda enjoys reading and spending time with her children.

 James Williams is a Clinician with The Steven A. Cohen Military Family Clinic at Endeavors, Killeen.
 He is a retired U.S. Army Veteran and a Licensed Professional Counselor who has been in the mental health field in multiple capacities since 2012.

 James holds a bachelor’s degree in Management from the University of Phoenix in Phoenix, AZ as well as a master’s degree in both clinical mental health counseling and counseling psychology from Texas A&M University, Central Texas.
 He brings a wide range of expertise to the Cohen Clinic, including solution-focused therapy, cognitive behavioral therapy, The Gottman Method of family therapy, client-centered therapy, play therapy, and group and career counseling.

 Previously, James served as a Sexual Assault Response Coordinator at Fort Hood, Texas where he trained and certified others as Sexual Assault Response Team (SART) Members and served for the National Office of Victim Advocates as a level I Certified Provider.
 He also provided mental health services, evaluations, and therapeutic interventions as a Licensed Clinician to clients with a broad range of mental, emotional, and behavioral disorders at the University of Texas Medical Branch in Marlin, TX.